rvjc/free-mandelbrot/README.md

 Who said Math was boring?

-Which brings me to the whole point of this exercise for aspiring programmers.
+Which brings me to the whole point of this exercise for three of my sons who were becoming interested in programming around the same time (2012).
+Developing a consuming passion at a young age is often at the expense of other activities which can limit your options down the road.
+With the entry requirements for Computer Science courses dropping all the time, many aspiring programmers neglect the deeper aspects of mathematics and live to regret it later.

 ## Screenshots